bepzi/contrail/README.md

 Customizations are made via a TOML file.

-**Disclaimer:** A large part of this program's functionality depends on the user's shell and terminal emulator.
+**Disclaimer:** A large part of this program's functionality depends on the user's shell, font, and terminal emulator.
 Each shell and terminal emulator supports different effects.
 Therefore, there may be some options that *do not work* with your setup!
+Weird/missing symbols can be fixed by changing the config or your terminal's font.

 Works on BASH and ZSH shells.